taddison/personal-site/content/blog/2018/11/sql-managed-backups-and-operating-system-error-87/index.md

 The key thing we came to understand is that there is no central on-premises list of 'what backups I have taken', and that each instance/replica is responsible for interrogating Azure storage to establish what files exist.

-> This behavious is actually a pretty neat feature - unlike relying on information in msdb for prior backups (which could have been deleted, corrupted, etc.) managed backup actually interrogates the backup target to determine what is there.
+> This behaviour is actually a pretty neat feature - unlike relying on information in msdb for prior backups (which could have been deleted, corrupted, etc.) managed backup actually interrogates the backup target to determine what is there.

 ## How do I fix it?